Throughout history, women have never had female “friends”. Men had (team-based) friends, woman had (neighborhood-based) acquaintances.

 These kin folk could be relied upon for sound advice, as they were blood relatives who understood the young women’s nature, habits, likes, dislikes, temperament, needs, emotions and physicality.

-This irrational pursuit of a banal and irrelevant feminist lifestyle would prove to be at the expense of the precious, educational and edifying time they could be spending with their family.
-And, once their irretrievable youth had passed, it could not be retrieved.
+This irrational pursuit of a banal and irrelevant feminist lifestyle would prove to be at the expense of the preciously instructional, and edifying, time they could be spending with their family.
+And, once the precious innocence of youth had passed, it could not be retrieved.

-Inexperienced “friends” with no responsibility, understanding or commitment to their well-being.
-Young women, whose standards of behavior border on the inane.
+Equally inexperienced “friends” with no responsibility, understanding or commitment to their well-being.
+Young women, whose standards of behavior in may cases, border on the inane.

-These superficial and fraudulent “friendships” routinely compromise young women’s lives rather than enhance them, subjecting young women to onerous situations from which they cannot extract themselves.
+These superficial and fraudulent “friendships” routinely compromise young women’s lives rather than enhance them, subjecting young women to onerous situations from which they cannot extract themselves gracefully.

 Today, under radical feminism’s “liberating” influence, we have an

 inordinate amount of young women who publicly and privately “party-hardy” with their girlfriends, only to end up dead drunk in bars, puking in parking lots, or worse yet, waking up in some strange guy’s bed.

 And, not surprisingly, there is not a “girlfriend” in sight to help them when the chips are down because they abandoned their drunk “friend” 5 hours earlier to hook-up with some other guy themselves.